If you’re looking for a truly special adventure activity in Central America, then look no further than this Acatenango hike.

 Hike to Base Camp

 After this, you’ll stop for lunch around 2 hours into the hike and then press on all the way to base camp.
-The route flattens out towards the end as you walk up one side of the volcano and then have to walk around it to get to base camp on the other side that’s facing Fuego.
+The route flattens out towards the end as you walk around to the side nearest Fuego.

 Optional Fuego Climb

-No one in my group decided to do the Fuego trek, instead, we happily watched another group do it from above.
-Seeing the small flashes of light from a line of head torches easily in the darkness.
+No one in my group decided to do the Fuego trek.
+Instead, we happily watched another group do it from above.
+Seeing the small flashes of light from a line of head torches easily in the darkness from those who did.

 Summit Climb for Sunrise

-The guides wake up around 3.30am and check the weather.
-If it’s good for a summit push, you’ll be woken up at 4am to start climbing so you don’t miss the sunrise.
+The guides wake up around 3.30 am and check the weather.
+If it’s looking good for seeing sunrise, you’ll be woken up at 4 am to start climbing so you don’t miss day break.

-The climb to the summit can take up to 90 minutes.
-Not because it is far, in fact, it’s only 300 metres in elevation above base camp.
-But rather because the terrain is all fine, loose volcanic rock that is very slippery.
+The catch is though that the terrain is all fine, loose volcanic rock that’s very slippery.
 Luckily though, this material makes it easy to slide straight back down to base camp in 10 minutes!

-You’ll want to be wearing pretty much all the clothes you have with you, as the summit is bitterly cold at this time of day.
-Bring your mug and teabag too for a summit brew.
+You’ll want to be wearing pretty much all the clothes you have with you.
+As the summit is bitterly cold at this time of day.
+Bring your mug and teabag too for a brew on top of the world.